tempertemper/energybubble.net/readme.md

 ## Production release

-- Create a release branch
+This repository follows GitHub Flow; each feature branch should be deployed straight to `main` branch.
+Before pushing the branch for the final time:

+- Update the .changelog with details of what has been added/changed/fixed/removed
 - Bump the version number:
     - For a major  `npm run bump:major`
     - For a minor  `npm run bump:minor`
     - For a patch  `npm run bump:patch`

-- Update the .changelog with details of what has been added/changed/fixed/removed
-- Tag the branch with the version number
-- Merge the release branch into `master` to trigger deploy to https://energybubble.net
-- Merge the release branch into `develop`
+The branch can then be pushed.
+Tagging with the version number will be carried out automatically (via a GitHub Action) when the branch is merged to `main`.